Description

 • Recess Fit

-Always provide window measurements in full, as our factory will make the deductions to allow for the blind to fit the recess.
+We make a 4mm deduction to allow for the roller blind to fit in the recess.

 • Face Fit